S ☉ U L T ▽ N . 🜁 r t

 Tania has been an active participant in numerous bands and projects across Europe, including the Netherlands, Greece, and Finland, she is performing and touring with several proects across Europe and in March 2025, performed with Finnish Iraqi orchestra, in collaboration with Iraqi symphony Orchestra at National theater in Bagdad.

-She leads the ensemble Singularity Point, where she explores and experiments in composition and orchestration with different concepts she researches.She released her debut album "AWAKE" in 2022 currently recorded her EP which will be released soon and preparing for the recording of her second album on October 2025.
+She leads the ensemble Singularity Point, where she explores and experiments in composition and orchestration with different concepts she researches.She released her debut album "AWAKE" (2022) and "ASSEMBLAGES OF THE SELF" (2026) and currently preparing for the recording of the third album which is inspired by the lunar cycles.

 Tania also actively engages in collaborations with diverse multidisciplinary artists, exploring the interplay between music and dance, as well as the fusion of music with visual arts, continues her research in these realms while actively participating in various ongoing projects.Currently, she is part of the vibrant artistic community at Treehouse, Ndsm in Amsterdam where she is also teaching at her studio.